MAGIC-AI4Med/MMedLM/README.md

 # MMedLM
-The official codes for "Towards Building Multilingual Language Model for Medicine"
+The official codes for "Towards Building Multilingual Language Model for Medicine".

 ## Resources List
 Currently, we have released all of our data, code and model weights.